Creating a themeable Design System for a multi-product company

 Gathering the roadmaps and goals of the product teams

-Setting up first KPIs for the design system for making the impact measureable
+Setting up first KPIs for the design system for making the impact measurable

 Making the impact of a design system measurable can be tricky.
 Especially in the first steps and phases.
 We identified a set of shared core components: how many of these have already been described in the concept, and implemented in the design and how many have been written in code to make the success of usability visible?